-"Hi.
-I am [Insert Name] representing ARC Resources.
+"Hi, I am [Insert Name] representing ARC Resources.
 The company is presently experiencing control problems at a nearby location.
 The situation is serious enough that we are evacuating the public in the area.
 For your own safety I must ask you to leave the area immediately and check in with a company representative at the Reception Centre.
 Representatives at the Reception Centre will address any questions you may have and will make arrangements for your temporary accommodations."

-- ☐ Ask if they will require evacuation assistance and arrange additional transportation assistance if necessary. - ☐ Make sure they are all accounted for. - ☐ Ensure they gather any supplies they will need for the next 24 hours (medicines, baby food, diapers, etc.). - ☐ If they are able to transport themselves to the Reception Centre provide them with directions that will keep them away - ☐ Ask them if they have any questions.
+- ☐ Ask if they will require evacuation assistance and arrange additional transportation assistance if necessary. - ☐ Make sure they are all accounted for. - ☐ Ensure they gather any supplies they will need for the next 24 hours (medicines, baby food, diapers, etc.). - ☐ If they are able to transport themselves to the Reception Centre provide them with directions that will keep them away from the hazard. - ☐ Ask them if they have any questions. - ☐ Provide them with your name and contact information in case they need assistance later. - ☐ Report to the Public Safety Group Supervisor.